brianholland99/main_system_install/README.md

 `setup-salt.sh MINION_ID`

-### Finish setup of system
+## Summary

-The rest of the system setup is done via salt.
-I will be pulling the salt states from a separate repo.
+At this point, the system will have an initial install with a salt master and minion setup.
+All that is needed is to add salt states and apply them.
+For my main development system, I will be pulling those salt states from a separate repo.

-1. Load salt states
-2. Run `salt MINION_ID state.apply`